b-harvest/tendermint/docs/architecture/adr-051-double-signing-protection-with-tendermint-mode.md

 - fullnode mode & validator mode
 - which reactor to include for each node
 - where to modify in codebase
-- cli command and default
+- cli command and RPC modification

 2) a double signing prevention method
 - methodology : query recent consensus results to find out whether node's consensus key is used on consensus recently or not